peterhinch/micropython-mqtt/mqtt_as/README.md

 If `keepalive` is defined in the constructor call, the broker will assume that connectivity has been lost if no messages have been received in that period.
-The module attempts to keep the connection open by issuing an MQTT ping four times during the keepalive interval.
+The module attempts to keep the connection open by issuing an MQTT ping upto four times during the keepalive interval.
+(It pings if the last response from the broker was over 1/4 of the keepalive period).

 If the broker times out it will issue the "last will" publication (if any).

 If the client determines that connectivity has been lost it will close the socket and periodically attempt to reconnect until it succeeds.

-In the event of failing connectivity publications with qos == 0 may be lost.
-If qos == 1 publications will be received subject to a delay which may be arbitrarily long (the duration of the outage).
-Duplicate publications may be received.
-The mode which avoids duplicates (qos == 2) is currently unsupported.
+In the event of failing connectivity client and server publications with qos == 0 may be lost.
+The behaviour of qos == 1 packets is described below.

 ## 4.2 Client publications with qos == 1